5 factors you should consider before taking your NCLEX exam!

 But don't worry!
 We will give you some hints about the initial application phase with this content, choosing which state to apply for.
 Here are some factors to consider at this phase:

-(1) R.N.
-License Holder - Applying for NCLEX doesn't mean a candidate is required to be an R.N. license holder from the candidate's country of education as some states in the U.S. do not require any local license as long as the candidate completed an R.N. bachelor's degree.
+Applying for the NCLEX exam doesn't mean a candidate must be an RN license holder from the candidate's country of education as some states in the US do not require any local license as long as the candidate completed an RN bachelor's degree.

-(3) Social Security Number - or SSN, is a 9-digit numerical identifier that the U.S. government issues to all U.S. Citizens and qualified U.S. residents who apply for one.
-If an international candidate wants to apply for a particular state that requires Social Security Number (SSN) the candidate must have this requirement to be approved.
-Some states in the U.S. require foreign-educated nurses to provide SSN when applying for the NCLEX application.
-The majority of the states in the U.S. don't require SSN to be eligible to apply for NCLEX.
+SSN, it is a 9-digit numerical identifier that the US government issues to all US Citizens and qualified US residents who apply for one.
+If an international candidate wants to apply for a particular state that requires a Social Security Number (SSN), the candidate must have this requirement to be approved.
+Some states in the US require foreign-educated nurses to provide SSN when applying for the NCLEX exam application.
+The majority of the states in the US don't require SSN to be eligible to apply for the NCLEX application.

-(4) Credential evaluation requirement - For Foreign educated nurses, some State requires a Credential evaluation requirement.
-This phase will have the candidate's academic and professional credentials evaluated to ensure that the candidates' documents are authentic and attain comparable U.S. nursing standards.
+For Foreign educated nurses, some States require a Credential evaluation requirement.
+This phase will have the candidate's academic and professional credentials evaluated to ensure that the candidates' documents are authentic and attain comparable US nursing standards.
 This requirement provides a detailed analysis of the credentials earned of the candidate's nursing education received outside the United States according to a state's requirements.

 This factor needs to be considered before taking the NCLEX exam, especially when the candidate chooses the state they want to apply for.
 Some states in the US require specific work experience as a Registered Nurse.